 Tibet had received 25.6 million domestic and foreign tourists in 2017, up 10.6 percent compared with 2016.
 It has been predicted that in 2018 there are more to come.
 Now more than ever, we should be taking a closer look at responsible travel (aka. responsible tourism) in Tibet.
 Responsible travel in Tibet means being socially and culturally aware when you travel (i.e. use common sense, people!), understanding your effect on the places you visit and trying to make the affect a positive one.

 As more and more foreign travellers visit Tibet every year, it has become increasingly important for travellers to travel responsibly and arrive well-informed on the cultural difference between Tibet and where you are from.
-To help foreign travellers prepare for your Tibet tour, Tibet Travel Expert Service has released a few easy-to-follow guidelines; a small effort goes a long way in letting local Tibetans know that their culture and way of life is respected.
+To help foreign travellers prepare for your Tibet tour, Tibet Travel Expert Service has released a few easy-to-follow guidelines; a small effort goes a long way in letting local Tibetans know that you respect their culture and way of life.

 How to Be a More Responsible Traveler in Tibet?
 The list is infinite!
 The possibilities are as endless as yaks in Tibet.
-Below is a small portion of it to get you started.
+Below are some tips to get you started.

-Engage with locals!
-While travelling in Tibet there are many opportunities to engage with local Tibetans & Muslins & Hans.
-Some of the easiest ways are by patronizing shops, teahouses and restaurants.
+While travelling in Tibet there are many opportunities to engage with local Tibetans & Muslims & Hans.
+Some of the easiest ways are by patronizing shops, tea houses and restaurants.
 Charity is an important part of Tibetan culture.
-You can often see locals offer small change, water or food to pilgrims without being asked.
+You can often see locals voluntarily offer small change, water or food to pilgrims.
 However, avoid encouraging unnecessary begging by giving money to children in bunch.

 You are an ambassador of your country and people when travel to a foreign land.
 Any small efforts on your behalf will be appreciated by Tibet and its people.
 Tibetans are straight-forward and kind people.
 These simple gestures from you will let us know that as a foreigner you respect our culture and tradition, and the favour will be returned.
 That’s how you make the world a better place!